Syniverse/QuickStart-BatchAutomation-Java/README.md

 You will first need to have an account (create at https://developer.syniverse.com ).

-Ten you should follow the set up instructionss at https://sdcdocumentation.syniverse.com/index.php/batch-automation/quick-start-batch-automation
+Then you should follow the set up instructionss at https://sdcdocumentation.syniverse.com/index.php/batch-automation/quick-start-batch-automation

 ## Setup